Skip to main content

 Resonant Frequencies

 Resonant frequencies are specific frequencies at which a system naturally oscillates with greater amplitude.
 For the human vocal tract, these frequencies depend on its physical dimensions and the medium through which sound travels.
-When divers breathe helium, the change in the speed of sound alters these resonant frequencies, resulting in a distinct change in voice quality.
+When divers breathe helium, the change in the speed of sound alters these resonant frequencies, resulting in a higher pitch of the voice.

 Recommended video: